apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 ### How are bundles produced?

-Work is divided into Bundles for execution, typically, on end user DoFns within SDK workers.
+Work is divided into Bundles for execution on end user DoFns within SDK workers.

 Producing bundles is the ElementManager's job.
 The ElementManager is the heart of Prism.
 The element manager tracks the state for each stage, which includes a stage's relationships with others, the pending input elements, the various watermarks, whether it is stateful or aggregating.

 Each executing pipeline has it's own instance of the ElementManager which